juvalen/mb-checker/README.md

 * **Bookmarks.out**: resulting json bookmarks with lame entries removed

-If **buildJSON.py** is run with no return code options it will files generate files for all http return codes found but original Bookmark file will copied back to **Bookmarks.out**.
+If **buildJSON.py** is first run with no return code options it will populate files for all http return codes found, and **Bookmarks.out** will hold original Bookmark file with no modifications.
+That dry run enables reviewing urls in files of specific return codes and decide whether actually removing them in next runs.

-Allow it finish and all result files will appear in _work_dir_ subdirectory.
+When it finishes all result files will appear in _work_dir_ subdirectory.
 Original **Bookmarks** file can now be replaced with **Bookmarks.out**.
 Restart browser to reload them.

 **Scripts deal with UTF-8 characters**